COVID Safety Protocols

 - Students and faculty will be trained on proper cleaning procedures to help with wiping down desks and chairs between classes if used by different groups on the same day.
 Students will only be using cleaning solutions that are proven not to be harmful.

 - Pre-Screening forms are no longer necessary.

-- WSA will still be screening students for fever upon drop-off
+- WSA will still be screening students for symptoms and fever upon drop-off

 - Drop-off for students will be done in front of Upper Baker Hall in the outer driveway ring only.